Crown Royal

-Crown Royal, also known as Seagram's Crown Royal, is a blended Canadian whisky brand created by Seagram and owned by Diageo since 2000.
-Production of Crown Royal is done at Gimli, Manitoba, while the blending and bottling of the whisky are done in a facility in Amherstburg, Ontario.
+Crown Royal, originally known as Seagram's Crown Royal, is a blended Canadian whisky brand created by Seagram and owned by Diageo since 2000.

 The whisky was introduced in 1939 by Samuel Bronfman for the 1939 royal tour of Canada.
 The whisky was sold exclusively in Canada until the 1960s, when it was first introduced to international markets.
 It is the top-selling brand of Canadian whisky in the United States.

 Origins

-Crown Royal was introduced in 1939 by Samuel Bronfman, president of Seagram, as a tribute to the 1939 royal tour of Canada by King George VI and his wife, Queen Elizabeth, the first of a reigning monarch to Canada.
-It was available only in Canada until 1964, being introduced to the United States in the 1960s.
+Crown Royal was introduced in 1939 by Samuel Bronfman, president of Seagram, as a tribute to the 1939 royal tour of Canada by King George VI and his wife, Queen Elizabeth, the first visit of a reigning monarch to Canada.
+It was available only in Canada until 1964, when it was introduced to the United States and other international markets.

 Production

 Crown Royal is produced solely at the company's distillery at Gimli, on the shores of Lake Winnipeg, Manitoba, Canada.
 The production of Crown Royal uses 10,000 bushels of rye, maize and barley daily, which is sourced from Manitoba and surrounding provinces, and requires 750000 impgal of water naturally filtered through the limestone beneath the lake.